toastxc/DoE-Network-Kit-Linux/README.md

-# SC-Network-Kit-Linux
+# DoE-Network-Kit-Linux
-A script for implementing security certificates from Shenton College and the Department of Education
+A script for implementing security certificates from the Department of Education

-**IF YOU ARE NOT ASSOCIATED WITH OR ATTENDING SHENTON DO NOT USE THIS PROGRAM**
+**THIS REPOSITORY WAS NOT MADE BY OR AUTHORISED BY THE DEPARTMENT OF EDUCATION, SOFTWARE COMES WITH ABSOLUTELY NO WARRENTY**

 # Usage

 ```
-cd Downloads/SC-Network-Kit-Linux/
+cd Downloads/DoE-Network-Kit-Linux
-sudo sh temp.sh
+sudo sh <script>
 ```
+Choose the script that matches your school

 # Dependancies